Back to Blog

 Setting Up Your Technical Environment

-• Secure Credential Storage: Set up environment variables to store your Client Key and Secret.
-This is a non-negotiable security best practice.
+• Secure Credential Storage: Use environment variables for your Client Key and Secret.
+Non-negotiable.

-• Install an HTTP Client: Whether it's Postman for manual testing or a library like requests for Python, make sure you have a tool ready for making API calls.
+• Install an HTTP Client: Postman for manual testing, or a library like requests for Python.

 Navigating the OAuth 2.0 Authentication Flow